-Geeta Dutt (Roy’s) niece Tapati Dutta recounts her fond memories of her ‘Geetu Pishi’ in a heartfelt tribute on the death anniversary of the Queen of Bhaav Gayaki.
+Geeta Dutt (Roy’s) niece Tapati Dutta recounts her fond memories of her ‘Geetu Pishi’ in a heartfelt tribute to the Queen of Bhaav Gayaki.

 Stardom comes to people who deserve it and have the talent.
 But taking stardom in stride and not letting it affect you, your attitude, approach or behavior is more challenging.